worktheclock/replit.github.io/tutorials/graphql-project-part-1.md

 ###  Defining an Information Architecture

 Now with our endpoint set up we probably need to start mapping out all the information we want to show on each page.
-This is a common exercise in the world of User Experience called information architecture mapping.
-If you are interested in this topic, you can learn more by reading the free book by Abby Covert (also from Etsy) titled How to Make Sense of Any Mess.
+This is a common exercise in the world of user experience called [information architecture](https://en.wikipedia.org/wiki/Information_architecture) mapping.
+If you are interested in this topic, you can learn more by reading the free book by [Abby Covert](https://abbycovert.com/) (also from Etsy) titled [How to Make Sense of Any Mess](http://www.howtomakesenseofanymess.com/).

 This can be done in any manner, including (amongst others) hand-drawn notes or flow charts.
 If you're feeling adventurous you might even try something like [Sketch Systems](https://sketch.systems).
 However, more often than note I find that a simple Markdown file is sufficient.
 Remember that the value of this exercise is that we're trying to anticipate problems before they arise as cheaply and soon as possible - so don't over think it!